ThreatConnect-Inc/threatconnect-developer-docs/docs/python/owners/owners.rst

 Owners
 ======

-Everything in the ThreatConnect® platform exists within an Owner.
+Everything in the ThreatConnect platform exists within an Owner.
 Think of the owner as the bucket or location in which data exists.

 .. include:: owners/crud/retrieve.rst